julie8510/julie8510/README.md

 - 👋 Hi, I’m Julie
 - 👀 I’m interested in ...
 Web Development/Data
-- 🌱 I’m currently re-learning Javascript ... & React and Python, and I'm planning to learn More
+- 🌱 I’m currently re-learning Javascript ... & React and Python, and I'm planning to learn more
 - 💞️ I’m looking to collaborate on ...
 Web Development
 - 📫 How to reach me ... at lazuli44477@gmail.com